Oil, shares fall on potential limit on China investments

-NEW YORK (Reuters) - Crude oil prices and a gauge of global equity markets fell on Friday after a report said the administration of U.S. President Donald Trump was weighing limits on the flow of U.S. portfolio investments into China.
+NEW YORK (Reuters) - Oil prices and a gauge of global equity markets fell on Friday on media reports that the administration of President Donald Trump may limit U.S. portfolio investments into China, a move that would mark an escalation of U.S.-Sino trade tensions.

-White House officials are discussing ways to limit U.S. portfolio flows into China, Bloomberg reported, citing people familiar with the internal deliberations.

-Trump officials are also considering delisting Chinese companies from U.S. stock exchanges, a Bloomberg reporter said separately in a tweet.
+The delisting of Chinese companies from U.S. stock exchanges was part of a broad effort to limit U.S. investment in Chinese companies, two sources briefed on the matter told Reuters.

-MSCI’s world equity index, which tracks shares in 47 countries, fell 0.2%, heading toward its worst weekly performance since mid-August.
+Shares on Wall Street pared gains to close down.
+The benchmark S&P 500 posted its biggest weekly loss since Aug.
+23, and the Nasdaq posted its the biggest weekly loss since Aug.
+2.

-Major equity indexes in Europe closed higher even as data showed slowing growth around the world.
+Major equity indexes in Europe earlier closed higher, even as data showed slowing growth around the world.

 U.S. data showed consumer spending barely rose in August and business investment remained weak, suggesting the American economy was losing momentum as trade tensions linger.